BjornKennethHolmstrom/website/src/routes/whitepapers/beyond-integration/sections/part-1.md

 ### What Spirituality Says

-When I tell the same story to people in spiritual or contemplative communities, I get a completely different interpretation:
+If I would tell the same story to people in spiritual or contemplative communities, I would get a completely different interpretation:

 **Interpretation:** Spontaneous awakening experience **Process:** Dissolution of ego boundaries, recognition of constructed nature of consensus reality